Trends

 Ottawa, December 2012

-The “Canadian Experience” Catch 22
+The “Canadian Experience” catch-22

 Fortunately, there are a number of ways to tackle the issue.
-You can go through a staffing agency (they are sometime less picky than employers), have your credentials assessed in Canada or volunteer to gain experience.
+You can go through a staffing agency (they are sometimes less picky than employers), have your credentials assessed in Canada or volunteer to gain experience.
 Meanwhile, non-profit organizations like Hire Immigrants Ottawa work hard to increase the capacity of employers to attract and integrate skilled immigrants.

 Canadians do get more vacation time than Americans, but overall, you do not get a lot of time off.

 There are five nationwide statutory holidays in Canada, plus a few provincial and territorial holidays.
-These three– or four-day long weekends are a nice break from a busy work schedule and most Canadians look forward to them and celebrate them one way or another.
+These three- or four-day-long weekends are a nice break from a busy work schedule and most Canadians look forward to them and celebrate them one way or another.

 Each province has different rules and regulations with regard to the amount of vacation pay and time each person can take.
 Generally speaking, employers must grant at least two weeks of paid vacation time (4% of wages) per twelve-month working period.
-However, keep in mind that employers have the final say and can assign vacation time for employees.
+However, keep in mind that employers have the final say and can assign vacation time to employees.
 You may not be able to take your two weeks in a row and you may not be able to take time off during a busy period (i.e. around the end of the fiscal year if you work for the government, or during the holiday times for customer service industry employees).

 From my own experience, I notice Canadians don’t take a lot of holiday time and when they do, they almost feel bad about it.
-Taking a week off is often noticed and commented by co-workers, and getting permission to take two weeks off is a real privilege.
+Taking a week off is often noticed and commented on by co-workers, and getting permission to take two weeks off is a real privilege.
 Taking a day off here and there to have a three-day weekend is much more common and socially acceptable.
 Unpaid time off is equally hard to take.

 The lack of holiday time can be tough for immigrants who may want to visit home once in a while.
 You can’t really fly across the world for just five or six days!